reikolydia/RazerBlade2018Hackintosh/README.md

 Hardware compatibility
 ---

 TL;DR -

 **What works:**

 - CPU power management
-- Readng CPU temperature
+- Reading CPU temperature
 - GPU acceleration and video codecs
 - SSD with full speed **[after being replaced]**
-- Wireless (wifi, bt, Continuity, Airdrop) **[after being replaced]**
+- Wireless (WiFi, Bluetooth, Continuity, Airdrop) **[after being replaced]**
-- Sleep, lid sleep and lid wake **[seems to work sometimes, best to shutdown and reopen windows]**
+- Sleep, lid sleep and lid wake **[seems to work sometimes, best to shutdown and restart Mac]**
 - Touchscreen, also with gestures
-- Sound through headphone jack and speakers (including persistence through sleep) **[not so well if you connect a bluetooth speaker]**
+- Sound through headphone jack and speakers (including persistence through sleep)
 - Internal microphone
-- All USB ports including the USB-C port **[although it might be jumpy, or maybe its just my bad cable]**
+- All USB ports including the USB-C port
 - Screen full resolution, brightness
-- Battery precentage, charging
+- Battery percentage, charging
 - Changing the keyboard color through some custom apps, also enabling the logo light
 - Internal webcam
 - Virtualization (VT-x)

 **What does not work:**

-- Thunderbolt 3
+- Thunderbolt 3 and thus Display Port output
-- Trackpad including gestures
+- Trackpad gestures (partially works at times)
 - Booting with OpenCore - there are stability issues
+- HDMI - External displays (needs to be set at a lower resolution for external displays)

 **Not tested:**

-- Displayport output on the TB3 port
 - Apple Watch Unlock
 - iMessage and iCloud and FaceTime (YMMV)
 - SideCar over USB and wireless (in Catalina)
-- HDMI (some graphical glitches at certain resolutions, but they come and go)
-- Multiple screen resolutions

-Much more detailed notes to follow...

 CPU
 -----

 The [i7-8550U](https://ark.intel.com/products/122589/Intel-Core-i7-8550U-Processor-8M-Cache-up-to-4-00-GHz-) worked pretty well out of the box.
-I needed to add CPUFriend and a data SSDT (see SSDT-CPUF) to get it to idle below 1.20GHz (it goes down to about 0.80 now), but other than that, power management seems fine and it has plenty of power.
+I needed to add CPUFriend and a data SSDT `see: SSDT-CPUF.dsl` to get it to idle below 1.20GHz (it goes down to about 0.80 now), but other than that, power management seems fine and it has plenty of power.
 I haven't seen it turbo up all the way (usually tops out at about 3.7GHz, although that might be a misconfigured CPUFriend vector or a power limit issue).
-The SMCProcessor sensors kext worked out of the box for seeing CPU temperature.
+The `SMCProcessor.kext` sensors worked out of the box for seeing CPU temperature.

 ![screenshot of CPU temp and wattage in HWMonitor](https://github.com/red-green/razer_blade_stealth_hackintosh/raw/master/images/hwmon_info.png)